cx-language/cx/docs/book/introduction.md

 > "Within C++, there is a much smaller and cleaner language struggling to get out."
 > — _Bjarne Stroustrup_

-C* is trying to be that language.
+cx is trying to be that language.

 Let's take a look at another popular systems programming language, Rust, which also solves the majority of the above problems.
-Rust differs from C* in the following aspects:
+Rust differs from cx in the following aspects:

 - Guaranteed memory safety is useful for certain types of projects, but for non-safety-critical projects it comes at a cost in productivity (e.g. fighting